Neural Controller for Incremental Stability of Unknown Continuous-time Systems: Introduction

+The major contribution of this article over the discrete-time version is twofold.
+First, the paper highlights the notion of $\delta$-ISS-CLF for continuous time systems over compact sets, which is completely new compared to the existing literature.
+Second, the derivative of $\delta$-ISS-CLF to ensure $\delta$-ISS needs to be bounded to provide a deterministic guarantee over the controller, for which it requires the derivative of a neural network to be bounded by some Lipschitz constant.
+In this work, we propose a novel loss function that ensures the derivative of a multi-layer feedforward neural network is also Lipschitz continuous.

 The organization of the paper is as follows.
-In Section \ref{sec:Prob}, we recall the notion of incremental input-to-state stability and introduce the notion of incremental input-to-state stable control Lyapunov function.
-In Section \ref{sec:Neural Lyapunov}, we propose a learning framework that jointly synthesizes a controller and a verifiably correct incremental input-to-state stable control Lyapunov function, both parametrized as neural networks with the system dynamics being unknown.
-We pose the problem of synthesizing the controller as an optimization problem and solve it with the help of neural network training, as discussed in Section \ref{sec:Training}.
+In Section \ref{sec:Prob}, we recall the notion of incremental input-to-state stability and introduce the notion of incremental input-to-state stable control Lyapunov function for compact sets.
+In Section \ref{sec:Neural Lyapunov}, we propose a learning framework that jointly synthesizes a controller and a verifiably correct incremental input-to-state stable control Lyapunov function, both parametrized as neural networks, posing the problem of synthesizing the controller as an optimization problem and solve it with the help of neural network training, as discussed in Section \ref{sec:Training}.
 Finally, in Section \ref{sec:Cases}, we validate the proposed approach by showcasing multiple case studies and providing a general discussion on the usefulness of the results.